 Most articles you read in travel publications are written by freelance travel writers — people who started as beginners, learnt the ropes and built a track record.
 The difference between the professionals and you may only come down to practice, perseverance and time.

-Enter our Travel Writing Competition 2016 for your chance to appear in National Geographic Traveller and win a 17-day trip to Madagascar!
+Enter our Travel Writing Competition 2017 for your chance to appear in National Geographic Traveller and win a 10-day polar expedition to Greenland with Quark Expeditions!

 Published in the March 2015 issue of National Geographic Traveller (UK)